 Nightlife in Melbourne

-Melbourne has a great nightlife and what’s great about it is how you can be out on a Friday night in a bar all dressed up or wearing sneakers and jeans, and nobody will bat an eyelid either way because people here are comfortable to be themselves completely.
+Not only is Melbourne known for it’s Foodie culture, but Melbourne also has a great nightlife!
+What’s great about it is how you can be out on a Friday night in a bar all dressed up or wearing sneakers and jeans, and nobody will bat an eyelid either way because people here are comfortable to be themselves completely.
 Melbourne reminds me a lot of London in that sense.

 If sport is your thing, you’ve come to the right place: Melbourne is the sports capital of Australia and there is always something going on!
 The most famous events are The Melbourne Cup taking place each November, The Australian Grand Prix every March and The Australian Open Tennis in January.